kpmainali/CooccurrenceAffinity/README.md

 ***** NOTICE ABOUT MAJOR UPDATES ******

+Feb 6, 2023: We are pleased to inform you that the interaction issue between our package and BiasedUrn v2.0.8 has been resolved in the latest version, BiasedUrn v2.0.9.
+We kindly request that you remove any previous versions of BiasedUrn and install v2.0.9 to ensure proper operation of the CooccurrenceAffinity package.
+We extend our heartfelt thanks to Agner Fox for promptly updating BiasedUrn and addressing these important issues.

 Jan 27, 2023: After inspecting this issue <https://github.com/kpmainali/CooccurrenceAffinity/issues/6>, we have discovered that the recent revision of our dependency package BiasedUrn is causing R to crash occasionally while running CooccurrenceAffinity.
 We are actively working to resolve this issue from within our package.
 In the meantime, we strongly advise against updating BiasedUrn to version 2.0.8.
 If you have already upgraded, we recommend removing this version and installing the prior version 1.07 as a temporary solution.
 We will provide updates as soon as the issue is resolved.

 Nov 4, 2022: We have now completed writing the package manuscript which also serves as the vignette.
 A preprint version of the package manuscript is available here: https://www.biorxiv.org/content/10.1101/2022.11.01.514801v1